 The document, Tragedy at Winnipeg, tells the story of dissent, and how a well-informed and well-formed conscience was considered by the CCCB to override the traditional teachings of the Church on artificial contraception.

-Just because many Catholics may find it either extremely difficult or even impossible to follow all of the teachings of the encyclical, the CCCB does not want them to be considered excommunicated from the Roman Catholic Church for using birth control.
+The bishops wanted to protect Catholics who found it either extremely difficult or even impossible to follow all of the teachings of the encyclical, and the CCCB did not want them to be considered excommunicated from the Roman Catholic Church for using birth control.
 Their solution?
 Instead of teaching and reinforcing the perennial doctrines of the Church, they devised a statement to deal with the difficulties that contraception provided to the Catholic faithful.
 (Try sliding that by God on Judgment Day).

 The problematic text of paragraph 26 of the Winnipeg Statement reads: